UbiquityRobotics/learn/doing_more/floor_fiducial_follow.md

 ### The Git Code Branch for the Fiducial Floor Follow App
-This mode of fiducial follow as of the start of 2020 is not yet released but will be under our 'demos' git repository in a git branch called 'followPlusCommands'.
-Also some code in our magni_robot repository will be required.
+This mode of fiducial follow as of the start of 2020 is not yet released but will be under our 'demos' git repository in a git branch called 'floor_follow'.
+More files like the launch file and changed URDF file are in our magni_robot repository in the branch also called 'floor_follow'.
 If desired users who are familiar with the git revision control system can contact us and we can offer direction on how to use this mode as a Beta Site until it becomes released in first quarter of 2020 (our goal).